-Base salaries for executive officers of the Company are reviewed by the Committee on an annual basis.
-Each year, the Committee assesses the executive officer's level of responsibility, experience, individual performance, and accountabilities relative to other Company executive officers and external market practices.
+Base salaries for executive officers of the Company are reviewed by the Committee.
+The Committee assesses the executive officer's level of responsibility, experience, individual performance, and accountabilities relative to other Company executive officers and external market practices.
 The Company's annual base salaries for its executive officers are generally conservative when compared to base salaries offered by comparable companies.
 However, the Committee believes that executive officers' base salaries, when combined with incentive plans based on the Company's financial performance, are generally competitive with compensation levels at comparable companies.
 The Company's pay-for-performance philosophy places a substantial portion of executive officers' total compensation "at risk" while providing compensation opportunities which are comparable to the market levels.